Thursday, June 30, 2011

 A large parking lot is located at the west end of the trail behind the Museum of History & Industry.
 Trail

 There are small parking lots throughout the park and a bigger one at the visitor center.
-Large RVs may not be able to find enough space to park.
+There may not be enough space to park a large RV.
 Caution – do not drive a large vehicle on Lake Washington Blvd.
 There’s a bridge with a 9’ clearance.
 Arboretum

 Wednesday, June 29, 2011